-A total shoulder replacement is often an option for patients with severe arthritis of the shoulder.
-This may also be an option for patients who have not achieved pain relief from non-operative treatments.
-In cases of a severe fracture, a shoulder replacement is also an option.
+An anatomic total shoulder replacement is an option for patients with severe arthritis of the shoulder.
+This may also be a solution for patients who have suffered a severe fracture or who not achieved pain relief from non-operative treatments.

-During the procedure, a joint replacement surgeon replaces the damaged or arthritic joint surfaces with a plastic socket and a highly-polished metal ball attached to a stem.
 In cases where there is severe damage to the ball yet the socket is normal, the surgeon may replace only the ball.
-As with any joint replacement surgery, a rehabilitation program is vital.
-Physical therapy and home exercises are key to a successful recovery.
+As with any joint replacement surgery, a rehabilitation program including physical therapy and home exercises are key to a successful recovery.

-You can watch the video below to see a general demonstration of the shoulder joint replacement procedure.
+Following is a video that shows a general demonstration of the shoulder joint replacement procedure.
 Your surgery may vary depending on your individual condition.

 REVERSE SHOULDER REPLACEMENT

-In certain cases, the rotator cuff tendons can be severely degenerated or torn beyond repair.
-If the patient has a drastic loss of mobility and severe pain, a reverse shoulder replacement may be an option.
-In addition, reverse shoulder replacement works better with a person who has a rotator cuff arthropathy.
-The reverse shoulder replacement relies on the deltoid muscle as opposed to the rotator cuff to power and position the shoulder.
+In certain cases, the rotator cuff tendons may be severely degenerated or torn beyond repair.
+If the patient has a drastic loss of mobility and severe pain, a reverse shoulder replacement may be performed.
+This procedure is called a “reverse” because the implants reverse the ball and socket of the shoulder joint.
+This alters the mechanics of the shoulder to allow the stronger deltoid muscle to take over shoulder strength and function.

 Reverse total shoulder replacement may be recommended for patients with:

 - Completely torn or irreparable rotator cuff tendons

 - Shoulder arthritis with a large rotator cuff tear